Witness a Grizzly Chase a Black Bear up a Tree in Glacier National Park

 Rivalry Between Bear Species

-Bears may coexist in direct range to one another and even create alliances and bonds, despite the fact that they do not participate in hunts or live in large family groupings.
+Bears may coexist in direct range with one another and even create alliances and bonds, despite the fact that they do not participate in hunts or live in large family groupings.
 Younger unrelated subadult bears congregate in pairs and groups, and some adult bears have even been observed mentoring younger bears.

 Grizzly bears are carnivorous predators, which means they will consume both plants and other animals, such as black bears, in addition to insects.
 It is impossible to predict how a bear would act since they all respond differently during an interaction with one another.